Board of Directors & Principles

 Bryan and jme- Director, Executive Director:

 Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 8 years.
-They have 4 dogs (rat terriers) and a cat (bengal)- all rescues- of their own, and always a foster pet or two, at home.
+They have 4 dogs (rat terriers) and a cat (bengal)- all rescues- of their own…and always a foster or boarding dog or two (or more!), at home.

 When they got their first dog Jasmine, they noticed she was very poorly behaved when it came to socialization, and that really this was not normal.
 Shortly after, they saw a plea for help needed for dogs on death row- who just needed a place to stay for a little, while a forever home was sought.
 Although they had their doubts, they wanted to try and help Jasmine learn to be more like a real dog- AND save a life at the same time…and it worked out magically!
 They were immediately hooked on the idea that by hosting a dog in their home, they could save a life- and make a huge difference.

 They have fostered more than 900 dogs and cats, and have helped countless others through their efforts with Motley Zoo.
 They believe most of all, that anyone can foster- they just have to see the simplicity in the idea: that for these pets, 10 minutes on your couch or lap is far better than any time spent in a cold shelter…consider giving fostering a chance- even just once.
 You will be surprised at how much one little creature, can truly change your life too!